tjizep/treestore/README.md

 + STL like internal data structures for index and collumn storage
 + No NULL storage format i.e .no extra bit for NULL values
 + Very Efficient sparse collumn storage due to no null format and runlength + differencial encoding
-+ High performance - always more than 200% performance on tpc-h (HammerDB) and more, much moar when running from cold cache

 + Multi threaded bulk loads - bulk loads are threaded for further performance gains

 Configuration